 - If successful, refer to the Grant Management Handbook for grant administration procedures.

-- If unsuccessful, the Director of Grant Development will request feedback on the proposal so that the interested parties can strategize about resubmittal or other possible sources of funding.
+- If unsuccessful, the Director of Grants will request feedback on the proposal so that the interested parties can strategize about resubmittal or other possible sources of funding.